 In all research projects, large or small, that include research data, it is important to create a good data management plan (DMP).
-A DMP includes all the phases of a research project and all activities related to data management.
-This includes e.g. searching for existing data you can build your work upon; collecting or generating own data; secure storage and backup of data during the active collection phase of the project; structuring and documenting data; processing and analyzing data and; archiving and (if possible) sharing data.
-Data and its management are usually the base of a research project, and it is therefore important that this is done correctly and in the best possible way.
-That is why planning is very important.
+When working with your DMP, you plan all phases of the future research project, and all activities related to data management.
+This includes e.g., searching for existing data that you can build your work upon, collecting or generating your own data, secure storage and backup of data during the active data collection phase, structuring and documenting data, processing and analyzing data, and archiving and (if possible) sharing data.
+Data and the management of them is usually an essential component of a research project, and it is therefore important that data management is carried out in line with best practices.
+This is why planning is central.

 A data management plan is a tool for you as a researcher.
-There are good templates that help you think through and concretize how all these aspects can be implemented in the best possible way.
+There are good templates that help you think through and describe how all steps in your project can be carried out in the best possible way.

-The webinar builds on the two modules “How to structure and document research data” and “How to share research data” (for a complete overview of our webinars, go here).
+The webinar builds on the two webinars “How to structure and document research data” and “How to archive research data” (for information about the different webinars, see site.uit.no/rdmtraining).

 For more information about research data management at UiT, see the UiT Research Data Portal.

 Illustration: Evita Lill Bergstad